Bird fact sheets | Field of Mars EEC

 Brush turkey fact sheet

-A large ground-dwelling bird that feeds on seeds, fruit, insects and fallen forest food.
+A large ground-dwelling bird that feeds on seeds, fruit, insects and other food found on the forest floor.

 An illustration of a channel-billed cuckoo.